IN COLORS PROJECT | ED#4

 - All authors with selected works will benefit from Lumicroma's promotion channels: visibility in the future digital platform, a trilingual website dedicated exclusively to Photography and Photographers; identification in contents (individual or as a whole) in social media; identification in institutional promotion dossiers and in the media.

-- Author's Page in Lumicroma (see point 7.11 of this Rules).
+- Author's Page in Lumicroma (see point 7.10 of this Rules).

-- Commercialization of the selected works in the Lumicroma Gallery, in a limited edition, with Fine Art printing.
+- Commercialization of the selected works in the Lumicroma Gallery, in a limited edition, with fine art printing.

 First of all, congratulations!
 You will receive an email with complete instructions when this happens, and we will talk to you throughout the process.